DavidDeSimone/mock_derive/README.md

     }
 }
 ```
-You'll notice that we have included a #[mock] derective above our impl block.
+You'll notice that we have included a #[mock] derective above our trait definition.
 This will generate code that we can use for testing.
 For example, we can write the following test functions:

 ``` rust
 #[test]